Skip to main content

 Brad Frost wrote something that changed how I think about design systems: the old separation of concerns (HTML for structure, CSS for presentation, JavaScript for behavior) is the wrong abstraction.
 The better split is between design decisions and their implementation.

 A color isn't CSS.
 It's a decision.
 A spacing scale isn't pixels.
 It's a relationship.
-We built the entire token layer around this insight: capture the decision once, then let it flow everywhere: websites, apps, kiosks, Figma, wherever.
+I built the token translation layer around this insight: capture the decision once, then let it flow everywhere — websites, apps, kiosks, Figma, wherever.

 Design tokens flowing through components